LauraHBui/Modelling-Crime-Data-2021/docs/04-descriptive-statistics.md

 <!-- To do this, we will have to recode the responses of *Don’t Know* and *Refused* as missing, so `R` will not treat these as valid cases.
 We will create a new variable so not to overwrite the original one; then tell `R` that the latter two categories should be missing (NA).
 We can use the `recode()` funtion from `dplyr` which we learned about earlier to do this.  -->

 What about the variation ratio?
-To get this, we create two data frames: one data frame for total number of observations and, in the other data frame, only the numbers who reported the modal category, which is Full-time (1).
+To get this, we create two objects: one for total number of observations and, in the other object, only the numbers who reported the modal category, which is Full-time (1).

-To create the first data frame, get the number of total observations.
+To create the first object, get the number of total observations.
 Store this value in the object `n_employed`:
 <br>